Division algorithm: Initial estimate

+It is chosen to make the error equal to a re-scaled third order Chebyshev polynomial of the first kind, and gives an absolute value of the error less than or equal to 1/99.
+This improvement is equivalent to $\log_2(\log 99/\log 17) \approx 0.7$ Newton–Raphson iterations, at a computational cost of less than one iteration.

-It is possible to generate a polynomial fit of degree larger than 1, computing the coefficients using the Remez algorithm.
+It is possible to generate a polynomial fit of degree larger than 2, computing the coefficients using the Remez algorithm.
 The trade-off is that the initial guess requires more computational cycles but hopefully in exchange for fewer iterations of Newton–Raphson.